Faye Grant: Career

 Grant starred on Broadway as vocally challenged Lina Lamont in the 1985 stage adaptation of Singin' in the Rain, which won her the Theatre World Award and a Drama Desk Award nomination as Outstanding Featured Actress in a Musical.
 In director Jerry Zaks' 1986 Lincoln Center-to-Broadway revival of John Guare's The House of Blue Leaves, Grant played the deaf Corinna Stroller, following Julie Hagerty and Patricia Clarkson in the role.

 Grant has made guest appearances in TV shows like The Incredible Hulk, the Voyagers! pilot episode as Mary Murphy, Hardcastle and McCormick, Time of Your Life and Tales From the Crypt.
 She appeared on the show State of Grace from 2001 to 2002 as Tattie McKee.

 Personal life

 Grant married actor Stephen Collins in April 1985 in New York City.
-They have a daughter, Kate (born in 1989).
+They have a daughter, Kate.
 Grant met Collins during production of Tales of the Gold Monkey in the early 1980s.

-She recorded a confidential marriage counseling session in 2012 without the knowledge of Collins or the therapist, in which Collins confessed sexual misconduct with minors.
+She recorded a confidential marriage counseling session in 2012 without the knowledge of Collins or the therapist, in which Collins confessed to having sexually abused children in the past.
 A police investigation took place and the recording of the session was leaked.
-After the recording became public Collins admitted to the acts and publicly apologized.
+After the recording became public, Collins admitted to the abuse and publicly apologized.
 Their divorce was finalized in January 2015.